Ph.D. in Computer Science,

 work on compiler optimization, Internet technology, and social network

 Teng's main research is in algorithm design, analysis, and applications.
 He and coauthor Dan Spielman received the Gödel Prize (2008) and Fulkerson Prize (2009) for developing Smoothed Analysis.
-His recent work addresses Spectral Graph Theory & the Laplacian Paradigm and its applications to maximum flows, for which he and coauthors Paul Christiano, Jon Kelner, Aleksander Madry, and Dan Spielman received the best paper award at ACM STOC 2011.
+Recently in 2015, he and Spielman received their second Gödel Prize for their work in Laplacian Paradigm and Spectral Graph Theory.
+He and coauthors Paul Christiano, Jon Kelner, Aleksander Madry, and Dan Spielman received the best paper award at ACM STOC 2011 for their breakthroughs in the fundamental maximum flow/minimum cut problem.
 In addition, he has conducted research in Algorithmic Game Theory, where he is known for his joint paper with Xi Chen and Xiaotie Deng for resolving the complexity for computing an approximate Nash equilibrium and his joint papers on market equilibria.
 Teng is also interested in mathematical board games.
 Kyle Burke, his former Ph.D. student, and he designed & analyzed a game called Atropos, which is played on the Sperner's triangle and based on the beautiful, celebrated Sperner's Lemma.
 Teng's past research interests include scientific computing, Internet algorithms, computational geometry, percolation theory, compiler optimization, parallel algorithms, cryptography, computer graphics and three-dimensional mesh generation, where he had obtained fundamental results in geometric separators, well-shaped Delaunay meshing, spectral graph partition, N-body simulation, and robust statistics.
-Teng is an ACM Fellow, Alfred P. Sloan Fellow, winner of Senior Xerox Award for Outstanding Faculty Research (UIUC), and NSF CAREER Award.
+Teng received the Simons Investigator Award and is an ACM Fellow, Alfred P. Sloan Fellow, winner of Senior Xerox Award for Outstanding Faculty Research (UIUC), and NSF CAREER Award.

 |RESEARCH:|| smoothed analysis of algorithms, computational economics and game theory, spectral graph theory, mathematical board games, scientific computing, mathematical programming, combinatorial optimization, computational geometry and computer graphics.